-Policing is an incredibly valued service, and the NT Police Legacy scheme assures our families that there is an organisation prepared to assist them with their emotional, financial, education and welfare needs should anything happen to their loved ones in the line of duty.
+Policing is an incredibly valued service, and the NT Police Legacy scheme assures our families that there is an organisation prepared to assist them with their emotional, financial, education and welfare needs should anything happen to their loved ones in the line of duty, whilst serving or retired.

 At NT Police Legacy, we understand that when the emotional trauma of the death and funeral of a loved one has abated, the surviving partner is left to face significant decisions that affect the financial future of the whole family.
 Surviving partners and children have suffered an enormous personal and emotional loss.
 Their areas of need are as varied as the people themselves.